Alldebrid/alldebrid-php/README.md

 ### Configuration

 Some options can tweak how this library behaves.
-The wrapper has an public options array property that you can update.
+The wrapper has a public option array property that you can update.

 ```php
 $alldebrid = new \Alldebrid\Alldebrid($agent, $apikey);